City of Music (UNESCO): Cities of Music values

+The purpose of the UNESCO Creative City Network is to use creativity to drive the sustainable development of cities.

 About the cities

 In March 2006, Seville was designated as the first City of Music.
 Bologna was named approximately two months later.

 Seville has a "legendary Flamenco scene," and UNESCO lists Flamenco as an "intangible cultural heritage."

 Hamamatsu is the founding city of musical instrument companies Yamaha, Kawai, and Roland.
-It has also an Museum of Musical Instruments.
+It has also a Museum of Musical Instruments.

 Liverpool—"the city that spawned The Beatles"—earned its designation due to music's "place in the heart of the city's life."
 UNESCO also noted a "clearly defined" music, education, and skills strategy for young people.

 Idanha-a-Nova "lives by the rhythm of music," Ghent is a "city full of culture," and Auckland is the "beating heart of New Zealand's music industry."

-Adelaide is "sophisticated, cultured, and neat-casual," Daegu is a "pleasant and progressive place," and Leiria is an "agreeable mixture of medieval and modern."
+According to Lonely Planet, Daegu is a "pleasant and progressive place," and Leiria is an "agreeable mixture of medieval and modern".

+Lonely Planet describes Adelaide as "sophisticated, cultured, and neat-casual".
+In 2024, after the historic pub and popular live music venue Crown and Anchor was threatened with demolition and then saved after extensive public backlash and protests, the state government introduced laws to protect live music venues in Adelaide city centre.
+Part of the justification for this was given as the city's status as a City of Music.

 Cities of Music

-As of 2021, fifty Cities of Music have been designated by UNESCO.

-Nineteen of the participating cities are European, ten are Asian and Middle Eastern.
-South America and North America each have six, Africa has four, and two have been designated in Oceania.

-Seven countries have two member cities.
-Colombia, Portugal, and the United Kingdom are the only countries to have three designated cities.
+As of 2024, there are 75 Cities of Music.
+Nine countries have two Cities of Music, while six countries have three member cities.
+Colombia is the only country with four Cities of Music.